 Pastry Plus aims to connect the innovative minds of pastry professionals, providing a rare opportunity to meet and network in a positive, constructive environment to talk about the issues facing them individually and in the industry as a whole.
-The first-ever Pastry Plus is a platform to address the evolving workplace, to learn about industry innovations and to expand the sphere of the modern pastry chef.
+Pastry Plus is a platform to address the evolving workplace, to learn about industry innovations and to expand the sphere of the modern pastry chef.

 The events include a charity bake sale (Pastryland) benefiting Hot Bread Kitchen that celebrates the pastry chef, the conference: a series of forums, discussions and presentations from some of today’s leading minds, and lastly a networking reception to build relationships among professionals.
 Attendees will particpate in discussions that strengthen the pastry community through unity and connection.

 The International Culinary Center

-Founded by the late Dorothy Cann Hamilton as The French Culinary Institute in 1984, the International Culinary Center® (ICC®) is a global leader in professional culinary, pastry and wine education, with programs in New York and California, and graduates from more than 85 countries.
+Founded by the late Dorothy Cann Hamilton as The French Culinary Institute in 1984, the International Culinary Center® (ICC®) is a global leader in professional culinary, pastry and wine education in New York City with graduates from more than 85 countries.
 The renowned six-month Total ImmersionSM program has produced such talents as Bobby Flay, David Chang, Dan Barber, Christina Tosi and 15,000 more under the guidance of deans including Jacques Pépin and Jacques Torres.
 ICC provides students with the credentials, confidence and connections to chart a successful career anywhere in the world.

 Director of Pastry Operations, International Culinary Center